SAP-samples/process-automation-enablement/Workshops/APAC-2025/exercises/bpmn import/readme.md

 A new project is saved now. <br/>

 ### Import BPMN file to generate process
+  a.
+Click on your project <br/>
+  b.
+Click on Import->BPMN Process <br/>
+  c.
+Browse for the BPMN file and choose it <br/>
+  d.
+Click on Import <br/>
+  e.
+Check the warnings and choose Confirm <br/>
+  f.
+Message that “BPMN Process Imported Successfully” will come up <br/>
+  g.
+Process named “CapEx_Process” will be generated <br/>

 ### Adjust the Configurations in the process
 ### Replace the placeholder for “Get Procurement Approver” with SBPA subprocess
 ### Replace the placeholder for “Procurement Review Approval” with SBPA approval form